 Fall, Jan.
 15; no spring admission

-Ideally, a broad undergraduate major in one of the participating disciplines, including college-level Latin and preparation in modern research languages (e.g., French and German), should precede graduate concentration in this field.
+Ideally, an undergraduate major in one of the participating disciplines, including college-level Latin (or another medieval language, as appropriate) and modern research languages, should precede graduate concentration in this field.
 All applicants are required to submit a 20-page writing sample on a medieval topic and three letters of recommendation.
-All U.S. citizens should take the general Graduate Record Examination (GRE) and, where available for disciplines in an applicant's major area, the GRE subject test.
-Non-U.S. citizens are advised but not required to take the GRE.
-Contact the Field office for additional information, or visit our Web site, Cornucopia.
+For additional information, visit our website.

-The Graduate Field of Medieval Studies seeks to train PhD students to conduct interdisciplinary research, with a focus on an area of specialization.
-The Field fosters students’ wholehearted engagement with integrating relevant materials and approaches from across the so-called disciplinary spectrum into a personal research vision.
-Within their area of specialization, students should receive training that is at least equal to that of specialists in that area who earn their PhD degree in traditional, disciplinary departments.
-Students in Medieval Studies are expected to uphold professional and ethical standards in the profession.
+The Graduate Field of Medieval Studies trains Ph.D. students to conduct interdisciplinary research with a focus on an area of specialization.
+The Field fosters students’ wholehearted engagement with integrating relevant materials and approaches from across the disciplinary spectrum into a personal research vision.

-- make an original and substantial contribution to the field, producing publishable scholarship in a timely fashion.
+- make an original and substantial contribution to the field.

 - demonstrate an in-depth knowledge of one major concentration within the field.

 - have a broad knowledge of research and theory across three or more concentrations, comprising a major concentration and two or more minor ones (which may include one minor concentration from another Graduate Field outside Medieval Studies).
-At least one minor concentration should be in a discipline (usually, as determined by departmental affiliation) different from that of the student’s major concentration; see the Program in Medieval Studies Procedural Guide for details.
+At least one minor concentration should be in a discipline different from that of the student’s major concentration.

-- demonstrate working proficiency in at least one major medieval language (typically, Medieval Latin) and two major modern research languages.
+- demonstrate working proficiency in at least one major medieval language (typically Latin) and two major modern research languages.